 Current and future use of HF frequency bands

 Current use of the HF frequency bands is still very significant.
-An analysis for the NAT region showed that for flight over the North Atlantic, the distribution of contacts for all aeronautical stations was:
+An analysis for the NAT region showed that for flight over the North Atlantic, the distribution of contacts for all aeronautical stations was: [can we get updated stats?]

 73% was over HF channels